Women's suffrage in Peru

 Women's suffrage in Peru was introduced on communal level in 1932 and on national level on 7 September 1955.
 It was the second to last country in South America to introduce women's suffrage.

+A Peruvian woman voting in 1956.

 The issue was first suggested by senator Celso Bambaren Ramírez in 1867.
-In the early 20th-century, the issue was beginning to be lifted in public debate by pioneering women's activists such as Maria Jesus Alvarado, Zoila Aurora Cáceres, Adela Montesinos, Elvira Garcia y Garcia and Magda Portal, and Maria Jesus Alvarado was the first Peruvian woman to support women's suffrage in public in 1911.
+In the early 20th century, the issue was beginning to be raised in public debate by pioneering women's activists such as Maria Jesus Alvarado, Zoila Aurora Cáceres, Adela Montesinos, Elvira Garcia y Garcia and Magda Portal, and Maria Jesus Alvarado was the first Peruvian woman to support women's suffrage in public in 1911.

 The Parliament first took up the issue in 1931–1932, a debate which ended in a compromise, in which communal suffrage was introduced.
 Women's suffrage on a national level was introduced by the government of Manuel A. Odría in 1955.
-The reason was reportedly that he wished the support of women voters on the upcoming election of 1956.
+The reason was reportedly that he wished the support of women voters in the upcoming election of 1956.